adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-12-Hofpield-networks.md

 In Physics, the Ising model is the simplest model for ferromagnetism.
 We consider a lattice, and each point in that lattice has a spin (+1 or -1).

-The Hamiltonian for the Ising model can be written as : -
+The Hamiltonian for the Ising model can be written as: -

 $$H = - \sum_{<ij>} J_{ij} \sigma_i \sigma_i + \sum_j h_j \sigma_j $$